gioe/real-estate/README.md

 # Real Estate Data Analyzer

 A comprehensive Python scripting project for fetching, analyzing, and monitoring real estate data.
-This tool automatically gathers property listings from multiple sources, performs market analysis, generates visualizations, and sends notifications when properties matching your criteria are found.
+This tool automatically gathers listings from multiple sources, performs market analysis, generates visualizations, and sends notifications when properties matching your criteria are found.

 ## Quick Start